hashicorp/design-system/website/docs/components/breadcrumb/partials/code/component-api.md

     These parameters are passed down as arguments to the `<LinkTo>` component.
   </C.Property>
   <C.Property @name="current" @type="boolean" @values={{array "false" "true" }} @default="false">
-    Determines if an item is the last item in the breadcrumb, in which case it doesn’t generate a link.
+    Determines if an item is the last item in the Breadcrumb, in which case it doesn’t generate a link.
   </C.Property>
   <C.Property @name="...attributes">
     This component supports use of [`...attributes`](https://guides.emberjs.com/release/in-depth-topics/patterns-for-components/#toc_attribute-ordering).